The systolic constant of orientable Bieberbach 3-manifolds: Introduction

+(where $\gamma_n$ denotes the Hermite constant) holds for the $n$-dimensional torus, and the bound is attained for some flat tori.
+See \cite{katz}, ch.
+17, for a more general result (Burago-Ivanov-Gromov inequality), and details about the stable systole.

 In the present work, we are interested in \emph{Bieberbach manifolds}, i.e. compact manifolds that carry a flat Riemannian metric.
-These manifolds are $K(\pi,1)$, and then the theorem of Gromov can be applied.
-Our result is the following
+Standard Riemannian geometry shows that these manifolds are covered by $\RR^n$, and therefore satisfy an isosystolic inequality.

+For $n=3$, there are six orientable Beberbach manifolds (Hantzsche--Wendt classification, see \cite{wolf} or \ref{classi} below).
+One of them is the torus $T^3$ for which, in contrast with the stable case, it is not known whether the optimal metric is flat.
+As for the other manifolds, since their first Betti number is strictly smaller than $3$, the assumptions of Burago-Ivanov-Gromov inequality are not satisfied.